First Reception Centre, Pournara

 In 2023, during a football match between residents, a fight broke out between persons of different ethnicity, leading to injuries of some participants and arrests by the police that intervened.
 At the time, the Minister of Interior stated that all those involved to be arrested and deported.[24]
 Persons were indeed arrested and detained, and their asylum applications examined speedily, however there were no reports of persons removed from the country without their asylum applications examined.[25]

-Regarding access to the Centre, during 2023 an exterior fence was installed increasing the controlled area of the facility.
+Regarding access to the Centre, an exterior fence was installed in 2023, increasing the controlled area of the facility.
 Furthermore, monitoring of access of staff and visitors in the Centre became much stricter.
-There are visiting hours (daily, 12pm-4pm) and in regards to access of NGOs, there is limited access and only upon approval by the Asylum Service.
-In most cases access and especially for legal advice access is not granted.
+There are visiting hours (Mon-Fri: 12:00-16:00 and weekends 09:00- 16:00).

 The main reception centre is located in the area of Kofinou in Larnaca District and began operating in 2014 with a nominal capacity of approximately 400 people.
 The Reception Centre is located in a remote area (roughly 25km from the nearest city, Larnaca), surrounded by dry fields and sparse vegetation.
 It is near a village with a population of approximately 1,300 people.
 There are bus routes connecting the reception centre with cities either directly in the case of Larnaca or through regional bus stations from where connecting transport can be used to reach other destinations.
 An extension of the Centre was announced in August 2022 and since October 2022 works have been underway.
-For this reason, the Centre has recently been operating at a lower capacity and the actual number of residents stands at approximately 279 people at the time of this report.
-The redevelopment will increase the capacity of the Centre to approximately 600 people and is expected to be completed within 2024.
+For this reason, in 2024 the Centre has been operating at a lower capacity at 300 beds.
+The redevelopment will increase the capacity of the Centre to approximately 600 people and was expected to be completed within 2024, however delays occurred and it is expected to be completed in early 2025.

 The Centre hosts families, single women and single men, and all residents have direct access to all sections.
 The Centre does not provide facilities for vulnerable persons, and vulnerable persons will only be admitted by way of exception.